ishrathmi/git_assignment/README.md

     3. click on 'settings'
     4. click on 'collaborators' on the left menu
     5. click on 'add people' under manage access
+    6. add people by username or email

     > e.
-What is the difference between `git` and `GitHub`?
+What is the difference between `git` and `GitHub`? git a free open source version control tool used by devs to compare previous versions of code and keep a running tab of the full history of code development, and gitHub is an online cloud service that can run git online.
+GitHub makes it easier for teams to collaborate using git.

     > f.
 What does `git diff` do?
+    git diff lists all the changes between our current working directory and the staging area.
+It can be used to analyse the changes in a repo.

     > g.
-What is the `main` branch?
+What is the `main` branch? the default or master branch of a repo.
+It is also the branch that was first created in the repo

     > h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the `main` branch?